Christopher Anderson believes he has discovered the worst travel agent ever — one who lacks even basic geography skills.

 - Ask people you trust for recommendations: The best recommendations you can get will likely come from people you trust yourself.
 So ask friends and family for guidance when you’re on the lookout for a travel agent.

 - Check online reviews and search engine results: In today’s world almost no professional can avoid an online presence.
 Make sure to run a prospective travel advisor’s name through an internet search.
 You might be surprised by what you discover.

 - Errors and Omissions liability insurance: Remember, most professional travel advisors carry errors and omissions liability insurance.
 This insurance protects them — and you, their client, — against the financial consequences of a travel agent’s mistake.
 Before engaging a professional, ask if they carry this insurance.

 Update from Archer Travel and Evolution Travel

-Shortly after we originally published this article on Aug.
-21, 2019, I received a phone call from Ron Archer, the president of Archer Travel Services and CEO of Evolution Travel.
+Shortly after we originally published this article, I received a phone call from Ron Archer, the president of Archer Travel Services and CEO of Evolution Travel.
 He told me that he was terribly troubled by the Andersons’ experience.
 He assured me that as soon as he read this article, he called an emergency meeting of his executive board to discuss ways to avoid this happening again.

 Their team plans to implement a required geography module for all of their Evolution Travel representatives.
 Archer also forwarded this article to his agents as a reminder of the critical need to be aware of geography — if they wish to represent themselves as a travel agent.